deathstar/QServCollect/readme.md

 - Configure general attributes in config/server-init.cfg
 - Add authkeys in config/users.cfg
-- Type "chmod 777 config/flagruns.cfg" from command line to give QServ permission to store flagruns.
-Or, just change the permissions of the config/flagruns.cfg file to Full Access (optional)
+- Type "chmod 777 config/flagruns.cfg" from the command line to give QServ permission to store flagruns. (recommended)
 - Create a "packages/base" folder set in the QServ root directory.
-Type "chmod -R 777 packages" from command line to give QServ permission to store maps.
+Then, type "chmod -R 777 packages" from the command line to give QServ permission to store maps. (optional)

 TROUBLESHOOTING
 ---------------